af83/ucengine-docs/core/api.md

 #### Search terms syntax

-The search terms can be any whitespace-separated words and will be searched in metadata.
+The search terms can be any whitespace-separated words and will be searched in metadata, using the configured search back-end.
 A few filters, similar to the parameters used in the above listing method, are available:

 Parameter                              | Description                           | Example